 Information / Concept / Technology

 The Wheel Energy laboratory, certified and recognised by the leading global brands, measures several different criteria: grip, cushioning, resistance to wear, longevity, performance.

 At B'Twin we design the tyres of tomorrow.
 Our R&D engineers create prototypes at our international headquarters in Lille, France.
 These are then tested in our laboratories and approved for use by our professional cycling team to ensure outstanding quality.
-This expertise is specified on our range of B'Twin tyres with the label "DESIGNED IN FRANCE".
+This expertise is indicated on our line of B'Twin tyres with the label "DESIGNED IN FRANCE".

 This is a stiff bead tyre, to avoid damaging it, do not fold it.
 Store it in its original shape.

 For optimal performance of this tyre, we recommend you inflate it to a pressure of between 2.8 and 4.1 bars depending on the type of terrain.
-You should also check the carcass regularly to avoid any risk of punctures or accidents.
+You should also check the carcass regularly to avoid any risk of a puncture or an accident.

 Verified purchase What is a review "Verified purchase" ?